li-ds/Portfolio/Taxi order/READMI.md

 2. Preparation of samples for training models.
 3. 4 models training: LinearRegression, Ridge, CatBoostRegressor, LGBMRegressor.
 Picked the best settings.
 4. Choose best model taking into account the training time and prediction, as well as the RMSE value.

+### Conclusion:

+The value of the RMSE metric on the test sample should be no more than 48.

+The best one turned out to be\
+LGBMRegressor\
+RMSE = 39.434187